-**There is no date scheduled for this course - if interested, please contact Leigh Anne Butler, Project Coordinator, Practice and Member Services*
+The date and location for the next offering is to be determined.
+If interested, please contact Leigh Anne Butler, Project Coordinator, Practice and Member Services.

-Upon completion of the online module and 1 day in-person workshop, course participants:
+Upon completion of the online module and one day in-person workshop, course participants:

 - Will understand how impairments such as chronic edema, poor calf muscle pump function, unrelieved pressure, deconditioning, and pain contribute to altered skin integrity.